-It is generally possible to forecast the occurrence of a heatwave, so when temperatures are rising or there is high humidity, attention should be paid to the weather forecasts and information in the media.
+It is reasonably easy to forecast a heatwave, so when temperatures are rising or there is high humidity, you should keep an eye on the weather forecasts and information in the media.
 Find out from your local pharmacy or doctor what is recommended for dealing with the adverse effects of heat.

-In addition, the following precautionary measures should be followed:
+In addition, the following precautionary measures should be taken:

-- Inform yourself about the possible adverse effects of heat stress;
+- Find out about the possible adverse effects of heat stress.

-- Heed push notifications on the MeteoSchweiz App.
+- Pay attention to push notifications on the MeteoSchweiz app.

-Heat can have an adverse effect on a person’s health, and can sometimes impair both mental and physical performance.
+Excessive heat can have an adverse effect on your health, and can sometimes reduce your mental and physical abilities.

-How well somebody copes with heat depends partly on their physical condition at the time.
-Someone with a cold or a chronic illness, for example, will have a significantly lower tolerance to heat.
-Generally speaking, pregnant women, small children, the elderly and those who are ill are more sensitive to high temperatures.
-Typical heat-related conditions can manifest in symptoms such as dizziness, headache, exhaustion, nausea, vomiting etc.
+How well you cope with heat depends partly on your physical condition at the time.
+If you have a cold or a chronic illness, for example, this will significantly reduce your tolerance to heat.
+Pregnant women, small children, older people and those who are ill are more sensitive to high temperatures.
+Typical heat-related symptoms include dizziness, headache, exhaustion, and nausea.

 General advice in the event of a heatwave: